 TxDOT is conducting a refinement study on RM 620 from the Colorado River bridge to US 183.
 The purpose of the RM 620 Refinement Study is to further analyze and develop mobility improvements identified in the previous RM 620 Feasibility Study conducted in 2017.

-In February 2017, TxDOT completed the RM 620 Feasibility Study from US 183 to SH 71 in Travis and Williamson Counties.
+In Feb.
+2017, TxDOT completed the RM 620 Feasibility Study from US 183 to SH 71 in Travis and Williamson Counties.
 The 18.8-mile study resulted in short, mid- and long-term options.
-The public provided feedback through section working groups, an online questionnaire with more than 3,000 responses, and extensive meetings with local business, government and business groups.
+The public provided feedback through section working groups, an online questionnaire with more than 3,000 responses and extensive meetings with local business, government and business groups.

 The results of the RM 620 Feasibility Study found that motorists traveling on RM 620 experience significant traffic-related delays during morning and afternoon peak travel times.
 The resulting congestion and existing road configuration diminishes safety and hampers efficient mobility.

 RM 620 South, from SH 71 to Oak Grove Boulevard, received funding to expand to a six-lane roadway with a raised median and turn bays.
 The section between SH 71 and Hudson Bend Road is undergoing environmental study and schematic design, and scheduled to start construction in 2023, contingent on right of way and utilities.